Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 [//]: # (NOTE: I have explicitly requested permission from lego11 to use his guides as a refernece, he said he's cool with it.
 I owe that man half the shit I know)

+# Temporary notice
+**--- As of 18/3/2024, Meteor-M N°2-4 is currently cleaning its MSU-MR instrument by heating it up.
+Its broadcasts are disabled until further notice from Roscosmos. ---**

 # Preamble

-Before anything, I have to give credit and extreme kudos to the **SDR++ and SigIdWiki Discords**.
+Before anything, I have to give credit and extreme kudos to the **SDR++, SigIdWiki and Dereksgc Discords**.
 Everyone there has been incredible and has helped me learn basically everything that you'll be able to read here.

-**A lot of the information you will be able to find here is from [lego11s articles](https://a-centauri.com/articoli/), check them out if you want more awesome and detailed guides.**
+**A lot of the information you will be able to find here is from [lego11s articles](https://a-centauri.com/articoli/), check them out if you want more very well written and detailed guides.**

 The purpose of this page is to guide complete SDR beginners as well as more experienced folk looking to learn something through getting pretty images from weather satellites.
-A lot of guides out there are severaly outdated, focus on specific things while omitting important details or at times even nonexistent!
+A lot of guides out there are severaly outdated, focus on specific things while omitting important details or provide simply false information, PLEASE make sure the sources you use are valid.

-# Temporary notice
-As of 18/3/2024, Meteor-M N°2-4 is currently cleaning its MSU-MR instrument by heating it up.
-Its broadcasts are disabled until further notice from Roscosmos.

 # Glossary